vatpac-technology/sops/docs/controller-skills/runwaymanagement.md

     See [ATIS Abbreviations](./atis.md) for a full list of abbreviations which can be used in the ATIS.

 ## Runway Changes
-Whilst runway changes have a minimal impact on aerodrome controllers, they can drastically increase the workload for TMA controllers and have large flow on effects for enroute controllers.
+Whilst runway changes have minimal impact on aerodrome controllers, they can drastically increase the workload for TMA controllers and have large flow on effects for enroute controllers.
 All runway changes should (where possible) be carefully planned and communicated, to ensure all surrounding sectors are aware of the impending change.

 !!! important
     Runway changes involve all types of controllers (from Delivery to Enroute), so a large amount of coordination is required.
 All coordination should be done on a **point-to-point** basis, so remember to pass on any relevant details to any controllers above/around you as necessary.